-Sri Lanka Tea Production for the month of September 2024 totalled 24.13 million Kgs, recording an increase of 5.23 million Kgs vis-à-vis 18.90 million Kgs of September 2023.
-All Elevations have recorded an increase in comparison with the corresponding period of 2023.
+Sri Lanka Tea Production for the month of January 2025 totalled 21.46 million Kgs, recording an increase of 2.93 million Kgs vis-à-vis 18.53 million Kgs of January 2024.
+All Elevations have recorded an increase in comparison with the corresponding month of 2024.

-The available tea crop figures for the first nine months are appended below (in MT).
+The available tea crop figures for the month of January 2025 are appended below (in MT).

 CATEGORY |